Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 Here’s an example of how to calculate the ROI:

-If a rental property produces $200 after operating costs and mortgage payment, and the investor paid $18,000 to purchase the property, the cash return would be 13.3%.
+If a rental property produces $200 after operating costs and mortgage payment are deducted, and the investor paid $18,000 to purchase the property, the cash return would be 13.3%.

 This is how the math breaks down: $200 x 12 = $2,400 annual income / $18,000 acquisition cost = 13.3% ROI